 In 2008, Lone Rock School made a commitment to the students of their district that energy education would be a part of their school life.
 As a Renewable School, Lone Rock School is building a dedicated community of renewable energy educators, generating clean energy through their awarded 4-kilowatt photovoltaic system, and leveraging the system's performance data as an educational tool to bring energy topics to life in their classrooms.
 The PV system is part of the renewable energy curriculum and a primary interest of the Lone Rock School's Energy Club where our Energy Club logo is a sketch of Albert Einstein pointing to our motto, Energy: rated "E" for Everyone.

-Energy monitoring provided to the school has connected the live performance data from their PV system to the Energy Exploration Center at Solar4RSchools.org.
-Students and educators nationwide can chart, graph and analyze the system's performance data for educational purposes.
+At the time of the project, energy monitoring provided to the school connected the live performance data from their PV system to students and educatorsto analyze the system's performance data for educational purposes.